A Guide to Photographing the Pacific Coast Highway

 Just before golden hour

-Definitely one of the most beautiful beaches I’ve been fortunate enough to see, and we strongly recommend it!
+Definitely one of the most beautiful beaches I’ve been fortunate enough to see, and I still strongly recommend it!
 Photographers flock to the beach around golden hour for portrait or landscape sessions as well.

 Quick note: Parking is tough, and you may need to park on the road above the beach if the lot is full.
 It’ll be in your best interest to bring some decent walking shoes with your sandals.
 We didn’t have it too bad, but we still walked at least a half-mile from the car to the beach!